 The Bachar Houli Foundation (BHF) is a community-based organisation that aims to empower young Muslims through sports.

-Using sport as a vehicle, the BHF engages more than 5,000 young Muslims annually across five states.
+The BHF uses sport as a vehicle to engage over 5,000 young Muslims annually across five states.

 Through these programs, the BHF is able to drive social cohesion and leadership within the Muslim community and contribute to a thriving multicultural Australia.